rocky-linux/documentation/docs/books/lxd_server/09-snapshot_server.md

 +-------------------+---------+------+------+-----------+-----------+
 ```

 Success!
 Now let's try starting it.
-Because we are starting it on the lxd-snapshot server, we need to stop it first on the lxd-primary server:
+Because we are starting it on the lxd-snapshot server, we need to stop it first on the lxd-primary server to avoid an IP address conflict:

 ```
 lxc stop rockylinux-test-9